 And for every friendship, there is also someone outside the friendship.
 The closer the relationship between two colleagues, the more others might feel left out, even if the friends aren’t actively excluding anyone.

 Here are some concrete ways that you can engage with people at work to reap the rewards of having solid work-friends:

-This post was adapted from Mollie and Liz's forthcoming book No Hard Feelings: The Secret Power of Embracing Emotions at Work.
+This post was adapted from Mollie and Liz's book No Hard Feelings: The Secret Power of Embracing Emotions at Work.